200 Park Avenue, New York, NY 10166-0193 USA

 Daniel Angel is a partner in the New York office of Gibson, Dunn & Crutcher.
 Mr. Angel is Co-Chair of Gibson Dunn’s Technology Transactions Practice Group and a member of its Strategic Sourcing and Commercial Transactions Practice Group.
 He is a transactional attorney who has represented clients on technology-related transactions since 2003.
 Mr. Angel has worked with a broad variety of clients ranging from market leaders to start-ups in a wide range of industries including financial services, private equity funds, life sciences, specialty chemicals, insurance, energy and telecommunications.

-Mr. Angel is ranked in Chambers and Partners for his work on corporate technology transactions.
-He has been recognized by The Best Lawyers in America®, IFLR1000, listed in The Legal 500 U.S. as a “next generation” lawyer in Outsourcing and Technology Transactions and in Super Lawyers as a New York Metro Rising Star.
-Chambers notes Mr. Angel “really knows the subject matter” and describes him as “a talented young guy who’s been doing this work for a long time.”
+Mr. Angel is ranked by Chambers and Partners for his work on corporate technology transactions.
+He has also been recognized by The Best Lawyers in America®, IFLR1000, listed in The Legal 500 U.S. as a “next generation” lawyer in Outsourcing and Technology Transactions and in Super Lawyers as a New York Metro Rising Star.
+Chambers notes Mr. Angel “really knows the subject matter” and describes him as “smart and entrepreneurial” and a “superlative lawyer, very thoughtful and user-friendly.”

 In this area, Mr. Angel focuses on the development, acquisition, licensing and exploitation of intellectual property.
 He has substantial experience in patent licensing and cross-licensing agreements, the development and licensing of software, technology development and collaboration arrangements, content licensing and trademark licensing and co-branding agreements.
 He also regularly advises clients on intellectual property and information technology issues in connection with corporate transactions, including private equity representations, mergers and acquisitions, leveraged buy-outs and distressed lending.
 His experience includes negotiating and documenting intellectual property and information technology representations and warranties, complex transition services agreements, transitional trademark licensing arrangements and technology-related joint ventures and strategic alliances.